 Watches and Warnings

-Gale-force winds are possible over portions of southeastern quebec for a few more hours.
+Wind: gale-force winds will continue over and near the St. Lawrence river this morning.
+Gale-force wind gusts are possible elsewhere over southeastern quebec today.
 See products issued by environment Canada for more information.

-As the rainfall exits the United States, scattered minor to moderate and isolated major river flooding is ongoing or forecast across portions of the mid-Atlantic with most rivers falling below flood stage Wednesday.
-Quick-responding rivers in the northeast will also be susceptible to minor and possible moderate river flooding.
+Even though the rainfall has ended, scattered minor to moderate and isolated major river flooding is ongoing across portions of the mid-Atlantic with most rivers expected to fall below flood stage by later today.

-Surf: swells generated by Isaias will affect the mid-Atlantic and northeast coasts of the United States through tonight.
+Surf: swells generated by Isaias will affect the coast of the northeast United States through this morning.
 These swells are likely to cause life-threatening surf and rip current conditions.
 Please consult products from your local weather office.